davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   time in the reload pass.
-The modifier is not operational after register allocation, so the result of ``define_peephole2`` and ``define_split``s performed after reload cannot rely on
-  % to make the intended insn match.
+The modifier is not operational after register allocation, so the result of ``define_peephole2`` and ``define_split``s performed after reload cannot rely on :samp:`%` to make the intended insn match.

   .. index:: # in constraint